lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > This is a **fork** of the [community add-on][community_addon]!
 >
 > Changes:
+>   - Experimental:
 >     - Make UDP port configurable
+>     - Add HEALTHCHECK support
 >   - Release unreleased changes from community add-on:
 >     - Update tailscale/tailscale to v1.72.1
 >     - Update Add-on base image to v16.2.1